Bike Trails, Shuttle & Back Roads near Our B&B

-We also offer secure inside bike storage, and we have bike passes for purchase right here at the Inn.
-We are about one mile from the trail.
+Bicyclist-friendly we have secure locked inside bike storage, and we have bike passes for purchase right here at the Inn.
+We are one mile from the trail.

 Elroy-Sparta State Bike Trail